abhi98khandelwal/Next-episode-date/README.md

 2. Change the user and password variables in `main.py` file according to the above configured MySQL.

 ## Setting up email
+Gmail by default tries to make your email secure by preventing this type of third-party access.
+You can manage your gmail security settings by going to this link and allowing less secure apps.
+It’s turned off by default so you have to turn it on. </br>

 In `send_email.py` file set `username` to your gmail userid and set `password` to your gmail password.

 ## Installing dependencies on external python libraries